 The marginal cost meaning is the expense you pay to produce another service or product unit beyond what you intended to produce.
 So if you planned to produce 10 units of your product, the cost to produce unit 11 is the marginal cost.

 Businesses typically use the marginal cost of production to determine the optimum production level.
 Once your business meets a certain production level, the benefit of making each additional unit (and the revenue the item earns) brings down the overall cost of producing the product line.

 Marginal costs include more than just the cost of materials.
 The marginal cost of production includes everything that varies with the increased level of production.
 For example, if you need to rent or purchase a larger warehouse, how much you spend to do so is a marginal cost.

 Marginal cost is not the same as the markup on your products.
 Markup is how much more your selling price is than the amount the item costs you to produce.

-How to calculate marginal cost
+How to calculate marginal cost (marginal cost formula)

 Before we dive into the marginal cost formula, you need to know what costs to include.
 Marginal costs include variable and fixed costs.
 Variable costs include the labor and materials that go into your final product’s production.
 Fixed costs include expenses like administrative work and overhead.

 Fixed costs do not change if you increase or decrease production levels.
 So, you can spread the fixed costs across more units when you increase production (and we’ll get to that later).